Attract The Career You Want And Deserve

 Having a thorough and well-written resumé where you explain what it is you’ve previously done, will give visitors a great sense of what you’re capable of.
 Add projects you’ve been part of during your employment periods, upload articles, videos and links to other things, that’ll help readers understand what kind of value you bring to the table.

-Make a list of the skills that makes you shine.
-Having that gives your connections an opportunity to endorse those skills which give you some social proof, that you actually are good at those skills.
+Make a list of the skills that make you shine.
+Having that gives your connections an opportunity to endorse those skills which give you some social proof, that you are good at those skills.

 Education And Certifications